EU targets 1 trillion euro GDP gain "in the cloud"

 European customers complain that many cloud contracts do not specify who is liable when data is lost.
 And a proliferation of different standards for privacy and security can be confusing.

-Commission research shows cloud computing can cut companies' costs by up to 20 percent and groups like Amazon.Com Inc, Microsoft Corp, Google Inc and Salesforce.com Inc have been developing new products and services to attract business "in the cloud".
+Commission research shows cloud computing can cut companies' costs by up to 20 percent and groups like Amazon.Com Inc (AMZN.O), Microsoft Corp (MSFT.O), Google Inc (GOOG.O) and Salesforce.com Inc (CRM.N) have been developing new products and services to attract business "in the cloud".

 The EU executive also said implementing the strategy could yield 957 billion euros in increased EU GDP in the years through 2020, creating 3.8 million jobs.